-Advocates.
+TLDR: Advocates.
 References.
 Promoters.
 These customers are “gold” to your business’ ability to grow, and do so efficiently.
-However, the complaint we often hear is that there aren’t enough of them in hand.
+However, the complaint I often hear is that there aren’t enough of them in hand.
 If you take a purposeful approach to your Net Promoter℠ program, you can meaningfully grow your advocate list.

 NPS® surveys identify advocates by definition

 Companies often focus on their NPS scores solely as a barometer of the health of the business.
-However, the beauty of the Net Promoter System is that it spots potential advocates in the Proponent responses.
+However, the beauty of the Net Promoter System is that it spots potential advocates in the Promoter responses.

 If somebody says they are “likely to recommend your product” then why not ask them to do just that?(!)